 To further discuss the importance of COVID-19 on global health, it is necessary to state how the virus can be transmitted.
 Face-to-face transmission is executed by respiratory droplets and infected secretions such as saliva, and further distance transmission is possible through airborne droplet nuclei.
-Moreover, the virus can remain viable for some time on different surfaces (e.g., it stays viable for 3 hours on paper, 7 days on plastic, etc.).
-There is no evidence that COVID-19 can be spread via blood contact or transfusion.
+Moreover, the virus can remain viable for some time on different surfaces (e.g., it stays viable for 3 hours on paper, 7 days on plastic, etc.).^{11,12} There is no evidence that COVID-19 can be spread via blood contact or transfusion.
 It is quite hard to track infection rates of COVID-19 as cumulative coefficients of new cases are different per country and at some times of the year, rates were higher.
-Additionally, the precise number of COVID-19 cases remains unknown, which makes calculations even harder.
-13-15
+Additionally, the precise number of COVID-19 cases remains unknown, which makes calculations even harder.13-15

 The global pandemic caused by SARS-CoV-2 has led to numerous changes in ordinary lives.
 People had to stay mostly at their homes and minimize social contact with their friends or beloved ones, events got cancelled, a new stressful environment was introduced to humanity and other lockdown complications.
 From a positive perspective, after the most severe COVID-19 outbreaks healthcare systems started encouraging people to take more concern about their health and hygiene, and also follow recommendations for maintaining a healthy lifestyle, increasing education about pathogens and the ways how to oppose them.
-On the other hand, there is no doubt that the biggest advantage of the COVID-19 pandemic was showing that global healthcare is not ready yet to oppose the fast transmission of disease, even though humanity has already witnessed many pandemics throughout history.
-12,13,16,17
+On the other hand, there is no doubt that the biggest advantage of the COVID-19 pandemic was showing that global healthcare is not ready yet to oppose the fast transmission of disease, even though humanity has already witnessed many pandemics throughout history.^{12,13,16,17}

 Several drawbacks of current global healthcare could be mentioned.
 Numerous countries have implemented late quarantine rules and restrictions which led to poor consequences (for example, the United Kingdom).
 Not enough money is spent on healthcare in countries; thus, it makes it harder for developing countries to withstand disease and provide full medical support for COVID-19-positive people.
 Additionally, high medical care costs made it problematic for poorer people to reach medical support even in developed countries.
-Little investments were put into mental care, as stress and isolated lives increased depression and anxiety in the population.
-Research on treatment and vaccine development has been relatively fast compared to all previous vaccines development, yet it was not fast enough to save many people's lives, not to mention that the production of vaccines raises important environmental concerns.
+Little investments were put into mental these crises effectively, there has been a transformation in strategies to promote effective cancer management in oncological setups globally including hospital wards or indoors as well as in outpatient management and clinics.^{19,20} This shall continue with minimal resources over a short period and the role of telemedicine in oncological care is gradually evolving in virtual consultations.